narenkhatwani/narenkhatwaniblogs/content/blog/post-arrival-usa/index.md

 - [ ] Presentation Pointer
 - [ ] A portable bidet (jetspray) YES, you get a portable jetspray on Amazon.

 Do not buy new laptops or phones from India.
-US has better deals for students.
+USA has better deals for students.